isomerpages/mindef-sg101/_social-national-identity/case-studies/learning-from-recent-racial-incidents.md

 #### Fake News, Real Emotions

 In 2016, a couple running the socio-political website, The Real Singapore, was charged for publishing incendiary fake news.
 One particular article about a Filipino’s fictitious complaints over Thaipusam fanned resentment against the Pinoy community here.
-Ai Takagi and Yang Kaiheng, who were jailed for 10 months and eight months respectively, published the articles as early as 2013.
-Their site has since been shut down.
+Ai Takagi and Yang Kaiheng, published the articles from 2013.
+They were jailed for 10 months and eight months respectively, and their site has since been shut down.

 ![Alt text for image on Isomer site](/images/society/case-studies/trsthaipusam.jpg)